stepansnigirev/hardware-lightning-rfc/README.md

 ## Architecture

 All the secrets controlling the funds of the lightning node should be stored on the secure device.
 Lightning node setted up to work with HSM should not be able to do anything with the funds without talking to HSM.
 It includes funding, closing and commitment transactions.
 Secrets used for communication and channel announcements may be stored on the node itself to provide watch-only functionality.
-Storing `node_key` on the host has certain side-effects that we address in the [Appendix 1](#appendix-a-sideffects-from-keeping-the-node_key-on-the-host), but still can be used in some cases.
+Storing `node_key` on the host has certain side-effects that we address in the [Appendix A](#appendix-a-sideffects-from-keeping-the-node_key-on-the-host), but still can be used in some cases.

 Any request to the HSM should provide all necessary information such that it can decide whether to ask for user confirmation or not.
-If user interaction is required HSM should be able to display everything to convince the user that the action he requested is what he sees on the screen.
+If user interaction is required HSM should be able to display everything to convince the user that the action he requested is what will actually happen.

 In the description below we consider that our host (lightning node) is completely compromized.
 In the next sections we describe general overview of the data requirements for different types of requests.